A Hybrid High-Order Finite Element Method for a Nonlocal Nonlinear Problem of Kirchhoff Type: Discrete HHO formulation

 We define the discrete norms on $\underline{U}_{h,0}^k$ as: for $\underline{v}_h\in \underline{U}_{h,0}^k$

 Note that the above energy norm $\|\cdot\|_{a,h}$ is equivalent to the standard HHO norm $\|\cdot\|_{1,h}$; see \cite[Lemma~4]{Piet_Ern_Lem_14_arb_local}.
-The next theorem on the equivalence of formulations \eqref{dis_kirchhoff} and \eqref{modified_dis1}-\eqref{modified_dis2} follows immediately.
+The next theorem on the equivalence of formulations \eqref{dis_kirchhoff} and \eqref{equivalent_dis1}-\eqref{equivalent_dis2} follows immediately.

-\begin{theorem} If $(\underline{u}_h,d)\in \underline{U}_{h,0}^k\times \mR$ is a solution of \eqref{modified_dis1}-\eqref{modified_dis2}, then $\underline{u}_h$ is a solution to \eqref{dis_kirchhoff}.
-Conversely, if $\underline{u}_h \in \underline{U}_{h,0}^k$ is a solution of \eqref{dis_kirchhoff}, then $(\underline{u}_h,d):=(\underline{u}_h,\|\nabla R_h^{k+1}\underline{u}_h\|^2)$ is a solution to \eqref{modified_dis1}-\eqref{modified_dis2}. \end{theorem}
+\begin{theorem} If $(\underline{u}_h,d)\in \underline{U}_{h,0}^k\times \mR$ is a solution of \eqref{equivalent_dis1}-\eqref{equivalent_dis2}, then $\underline{u}_h$ is a solution to \eqref{dis_kirchhoff}.
+Conversely, if $\underline{u}_h \in \underline{U}_{h,0}^k$ is a solution of \eqref{dis_kirchhoff}, then $(\underline{u}_h,d):=(\underline{u}_h,\|\nabla R_h^{k+1}\underline{u}_h\|^2)$ is a solution to \eqref{equivalent_dis1}-\eqref{equivalent_dis2}. \end{theorem}

-The next result follows from the Brouwer's fixed point theorem. \begin{proposition} Let $H$ be a finite dimensional Hilbert space with inner product $(\cdot,\cdot)$ and norm $|\cdot|$.
-Let $R:H\to H$ be a continuous map with the following property: there exists $\rho>0$ such that
+The next result follows from the Brouwer's fixed point theorem on Euclidean space; see \cite[Theorem~5.2.5]{Kesavan2008}. \begin{proposition} Let $H$ be a finite dimensional Hilbert space with inner product $(\cdot,\cdot)$ and norm $|\cdot|$.
+Let $\mathcal{S}:H\to H$ be a continuous map with the following property: there exists $\rho>0$ such that